-- The role of advocacy on behalf of individuals and for systemic change is a vital part of civil society.
+8. The role of advocacy for individuals and for systemic change is a vital part of civil society.

-- The civil society sector is a significant part of the economy employing many Australians in useful, productive work, that has been historically neglected by government.
+11. Civil society is a significant part of the economy employing many Australians in useful, productive work that has been historically neglected by government.